BuildArena: A Physics-Aligned Interactive Benchmark of LLMs for Engineering Construction: Impact Statement

 \lift requires constructing a rocket.
-At Lv.1, LLMs are explicitly required to build a single rocket engine without instruction on how to build, with \textbf{thrust-to-weight ratio} (TWR) as the performance indicator.
+At Lv.1, LLMs are explicitly required to build a single rocket engine without instruction on how to build, with \textbf{Thrust-to-Weight Ratio} (TWR) as the performance indicator.
 TWR $>$ 1 represents the feasibility of providing effective thrust and marks successful construction.
 At Lv.2, the task requires LLMs to construct a rocket-powered aircraft as an integrated single structure.
 At Lv.3, LLMs must first build two separate substructures (a rocket engine and a support frame) before assembling the two into an aircraft.
 Both Lv.2 and Lv.3 tasks require that the aircraft are capable of launching from the ground. \textbf{Maximum Height} is adopted as the performance indicator, and the aircraft must reach a specific elevation to meet the success criterion.
 The escalation from Lv.1 to Lv.3 compounds multiple sources of engineering difficulty: higher demands on precise module alignment, the presence of multiple single points of failure (engine placement, structural balance), and strict requirements on modular construction and assembly.
-Together, these factors make \lift the most challenging task.
+Together, these factors make \lift the most challenging task category among all three.

+We note that the higher-difficulty tasks already exhibit long-horizon compositional structure: \support Lv.2/3 and \lift Lv.3 require planning substructures, constructing components, and assembling them into a final solution, taking up to hundreds of building actions per instance with iterative environment feedback during construction.

 \textbf{Task Customization}.
-Tasks can be customized via textual prompts that define task constraints, objectives, testing procedures, and evaluation metrics.
-The prompts are fed into the LLM agentic workflow (see Section \ref{sec:LLM_workflow}), which then executes the construction process.
+Task specifications can be customized as textual prompts that include task objectives, constraints, testing procedures, evaluation metrics, and any additional user-defined preferences to fully describe the task.
+The LLM agentic workflow (see Section \ref{sec:LLM_workflow}) takes the specification as its input, generates candidate designs and carries out the construction steps.
+And the constructed structures are finally loaded into the simulation environment for evaluation.